 If You Do Need Bankruptcy

-If we discover that you do need bankruptcy then we will work to defend you through the entire process to try and keep as much of your military standing as possible.
-We will also work to to ensure that your finances are handled with care.
+If we discover that you do need bankruptcy, then we will work to defend you through the entire process to try and keep as much of your military standing as possible.
+We will also work to ensure that your finances are handled with care.
 The number one challenge of bankruptcy is how much those who have to file aren’t aware of the details of it.

 Here’s a quick rundown of the two most common types of bankruptcy and what each means for you.